lustryrose882/p8h61-m-lx3plus-r2.0-coreboot-guide/README.md

  ### 1.1: Backup!

- We need to make a backup in case of any problems (we'll also get some blobs from here)
+ We need to make a backup in case of any problems (we'll also get some blobs from here).

- Firstly, install flashrom on your favorite distro
+ Firstly, install flashrom on your favourite distro.
  ```sh
  # Debian based distros
  sudo apt-get update && sudo apt-get install -y flashrom